 \section{Introduction}

-In recent years, multi-objective optimization (MOO) has drawn intensive attention in a wide range of applications such as online advertising~\cite{ma2018modeling}, hydrocarbon production~\cite{you2020development}, autonomous driving~\cite{huang2019apolloscape}, safe reinforcement learning~\cite{thomas2021multi}, etc. In this paper, we focus on the stochastic MOO problem, which takes the formulation of
+In recent years, multi-objective optimization (MOO) has drawn intensive attention in a wide range of applications such as online advertising~\citep{ma2018modeling}, hydrocarbon production~\citep{you2020development}, autonomous driving~\citep{huang2019apolloscape}, safe reinforcement learning~\citep{thomas2021multi}, etc. In this paper, we focus on the stochastic MOO problem, which takes the formulation of

 where $m$ is the parameter dimension, $K\geq2$ is the number of objectives and $L_i(\theta):=\mathbb{E}_{\xi}L_i(\theta;\xi)$.
-One important example of MOO in \cref{MOO} is the multi-task learning (MTL)~\cite{vandenhende2021multi,sener2018multi}, which aims to solve an average loss for all $K$ tasks as
+One important example of MOO in \cref{MOO} is the multi-task learning (MTL)~\citep{vandenhende2021multi,sener2018multi}, whose objective function is often regarded as the average loss over $K$ objectives.

 where $L_i(\theta)$ is the loss function for task $i$.
-However, solving the MOO problem is challenging because it cannot find a common parameter $\theta$ that minimizes all individual objective functions simultaneously.
-As a result, a widely-adopted target is to find the \textit{Pareto stationary point} at which there are no common descent direction for all objective functions.
-In this context, a variety of gradient manipulation methods have been proposed, including the multiple gradient descent algorithm (MGDA)~\cite{desideri2012multiple}, PCGrad~\cite{yu2020gradient} and CAGrad~\cite{liu2021conflict}.
+However, solving the MOO problem is challenging because it can rarely find a common parameter $\theta$ that minimizes all individual objective functions simultaneously.
+As a result, a widely-adopted target is to find the \textit{Pareto stationary point} at which there is no common descent direction for all objective functions.
+In this context, a variety of gradient manipulation methods have been proposed, including the multiple gradient descent algorithm (MGDA)~\citep{desideri2012multiple}, PCGrad~\citep{yu2020gradient}, CAGrad~\citep{liu2021conflict} and Nash-MTL~\citep{navon2022multi}.
 Among them, MGDA updates the model parameter $\theta$ using a time-varying multi-gradient, which is a convex combination of gradients for all objectives.
-CAGrad further improves MGDA by imposing a new constraint on the difference between the common descent direction and the average gradient to ensure the convergence to the minimum of the average loss of MTL.
+CAGrad further improves MGDA by imposing a new constraint on the difference between the common descent direction and the average gradient to ensure convergence to the minimum of the average loss of MTL.
 However, these approaches mainly focus on the deterministic case, and their stochastic versions still remain under-explored.